 Meanwhile he was adding to a solid record of invites at American festival Sundance.
 In 2012 he starred in Sundance-nominated short The Captain, while the 2013 festival saw the debut of movie What We Do in the Shadows (in the midnight section).
 Based on a short Waititi and Jemaine Clement had made back in 2006, the mockumentary sees the pair co-directing — and playing vampires sharing a flat in modern-day Wellington.
 A hit on its home territory, and winner of a Moa award for Best Self-Funded Feature, Shadows won rave reviews, and sold to multiple territories.
 Waititi is involved in three different spin-offs: semi-sequel We're Wolves, and two small screen hits: Wellington Paranormal, and a Shadows series set in New York (he was also part of the team behind Māori Television satirical show Brown Eye).

 Waititi followed Shadows with Hunt for the Wilderpeople, based on Barry Crump novel Wild Pork and Watercress.
 The comedic adventure centres on a city kid (Julian Dennison, from rite of passage drama Shopping) on the run in the bush with his cantankerous uncle (Sam Neill).
 Dennison and Waititi had first worked together on this drug driving commercial.
 Wilderpeople debuted at Sundance in January 2016 to enthusiastic reviews; Dennison got a standing ovation.
 Released in New Zealand two months later, it swiftly broke records for the opening day and opening weekend of a local film; within seven weeks it had overtaken Boy to become Aotearoa's biggest local hit (not accounting for inflation).
 It also netted Waititi NZ Film Awards for Best Film, Director and Screenplay.

 Waititi's next project marked his "first big studio film" as director — Thor: Ragnarok, the third movie to star hammer-wielding superhero Thor.
-The film opened in October 2017 to blockbuster box office, and many reviews praising its sense of fun.
-Empire's James Dywer argued that the film preserved Waititi's comic sensibility, and was "the boldest, most outrageously fun film Marvel has yet produced".
+The film opened in October 2017 to blockbuster box office, and reviews praising its sense of fun.
+Empire's James Dywer argued that it preserved Waititi's comic sensibility, and was "the boldest, most outrageously fun film Marvel has yet produced".
 New Zealand audiences noted that the rock-covered character of Korg —voiced by Waititi — appeared to have a Māori accent.